The shipping rates are the amount you charge your customers in addition to the cost of products they order.

 The amount you charge your customers in addition to the cost of products they order is called the shipping rate.
 Shipping rates are usually added to the customer’s order during checkout.
 You can charge your customers at various rates depending on different conditions or keep the process simple and charge a single amount.
 There’s also the option to convey any rules or restrictions around what shipping methods are possible based on the cart’s contents.

 Here are the different types of shipping rates based on various factors:

 A flat shipping rate is a specific amount that you charge your customer based on their order.
-For example, if you choose to set $5 as the shipping amount, you can apply this amount with each order at a flat rate.
+For example, if you choose to set $5 as the shipping amount to ship the t-shirt, you can apply this amount with each order at a flat rate.
 The biggest benefit of flat shipping rates is that you have control over what you charge the customer at checkout.

 The general shipping rate applies a flat amount on order no matter what is in the cart.
 For example, if you want to give the customer options for regular shipping $5 or fast shipping $15, you can set charges as general flat rates for both options.
 The two rates should then appear on checkout for any order.

 Priced-based rates let you set a maximum and minimum value on flat shipping rates.
 For example, you may want to charge a different rate for orders below $50 and above $50.
 Using the priced-based technique, you can set $4 for orders below $50 and flat shipping of $10 for orders above $50.
 Using the above options, the customer will know the shipping costs as they shop for any amount from your shop.

 Weight-based rates let you set a minimum and maximum amount at order checkout based on weight.
 For example, you can set different flat rates for orders below 5kg and above 5kg.
 So, you can choose a $7 flat rate for orders below 5 kg and $15 for orders above 5kg.
 Using this example, a customer with a combined cart weight of 7 kg will pay $15 as a shipping fee.